 Although the single-family housing market in general has shown continued improvement since 2015 relative to the preceding decade, future turbulence in the residential mortgage market or financial markets and a lack of liquidity for mortgage-related securities may adversely affect the performance and market value of the Notes.
-In addition to political events, continued concerns about the availability and cost of credit in the U.S. mortgage market generally, continued weakness in some regional U.S. real estate markets, downgrades in the long-term debt ratings of the United States and various Eurozone Nations, as well as the systemic impact of inflation or deflation, energy costs and geopolitical issues have contributed to market volatility and diminished expectations for the U.S. economy.
-Additional factors contributing to the general uncertainty in the prospects for U.S. economic growth include imposition of trade restrictions affecting the United States, China and other countries, uncertainty in certain segments of the employment market, government debt levels, prospective Federal Reserve policy shifts, continued withdrawal of government interventions in the financial markets, changing consumer spending patterns, and changing expectations for inflation and deflation.
+In addition to political events, continued concerns about the availability and cost of credit in the U.S. mortgage market generally, continued weakness in some regional U.S. real estate markets, downgrades in the long-term debt ratings of the United States and various Eurozone Nations, as well as the systemic impact of inflation or deflation, energy costs and geopolitical issues have contributed to market volatility and diminished expectations for the U.S. economic growth include imposition of trade restrictions affecting the United States, China and other countries, escalating tensions involving the United States and other countries, uncertainty in certain segments of the employment market, government debt levels, prospective Federal Reserve policy shifts, continued withdrawal of government interventions in the financial markets, changing consumer spending patterns, and changing expectations for inflation and deflation.
 Income growth and unemployment levels affect borrowers' ability to repay mortgage loans, and there is a risk that future economic activity could be weaker than anticipated.
 See "- The Dodd-Frank Act and Regulatory Changes in the Financial Services Industry May Negatively Impact Fannie Mae's Business and the Reference Pool" below when considering the impact of regulation on Noteholders.

-In June 2016, the United Kingdom voted in favor of leaving the European Union, and in March 2017, Article 50 of the Lisbon Treaty was invoked, commencing a two-year period of negotiations between the United Kingdom and the European Council for the United Kingdom's withdrawal from the European Union, which period was subsequently extended by the European Council members in agreement with the United Kingdom.
-The withdrawal is currently scheduled for October 31, 2019; however, the United Kingdom may leave the European Union before October 31, 2019 in certain circumstances.
-At this time it is not possible to state with certainty if and when any withdrawal agreement will be entered into, what might be the final terms and effective date of such a withdrawal agreement or the date on which any transition period will end if such an agreement is entered into.
+In June 2016, the United Kingdom voted in favor of leaving the European Union, and in March 2017, Article 50 of the Lisbon Treaty was invoked, commencing a period of negotiations between the United Kingdom and the European Council for the United Kingdom's withdrawal from the European Union, which period was subsequently extended by the European Council members in agreement with the United Kingdom.
+The withdrawal is currently scheduled for February 1, 2020 with a transition period to last until December 31, 2020, which period may be extended for an additional two years.
+At this time it is not possible predict when the withdrawal agreement will be entered into or the date on which the transition period will end.
 Fannie Mae is unable to predict what impact the United Kingdom's withdrawal from the European Union may have on the Notes, including the market value or the liquidity thereof in the secondary market, or the parties to the Transaction Documents.